What is Clinical Massage Therapy?

 Clinical & Sports Massage Therapist (BTEC 6, SMA Reg) | Ex-Science Writer | BSc (Hons)

-The term ‘clinical massage’ refers to massage therapy that is rooted in clinical reasoning.
-It implies a knowledge-based approach to treating soft tissue conditions and disorders.
+The term clinical massage refers to massage therapy that is grounded in clinical reasoning.
+It reflects a knowledge-based approach to assessing and treating soft tissue conditions and musculoskeletal disorders.

-Any individual who terms themselves a ‘clinical massage therapist’ should be versed in musculoskeletal anatomy and common soft tissue disorders, and be competent in the assessment and treatment of those conditions.
+A clinical massage therapist should have a strong understanding of musculoskeletal anatomy and common soft tissue conditions, and be competent in the assessment and evidence-informed treatment of these issues.

 What Techniques are used in a Clinical & Sports Massage?